 We are the top and most visible Web & Marketing Agency for China you will find on the web.
 Our Services: E-Commerce, Search Engine Optimization, Advertising, Weibo, WeChat, WeChat Store & PR.

 Despite this, production has been low domestically, here pork tends to be more profitable.
 Quality beef is simply not produced in China currently.
 This creates a strong demand for overseas beef suppliers such as the ‘Australian Agricultural Company Ltd’ or ‘Nippon Meat Packers’ Australian division.

-Australia has become associated with high quality beef products in the Chinese market.
-Jean Yves Chow, a senior livestock analyst, told Reuteurs;”there has been a bigger jump in China’s beef imports from Australia because they blocked beef imports from Brazil due to mad cow disease..
+Australia has become associated with high-quality beef products in the Chinese market.
+Jean Yves Chow, a senior livestock analyst, told Reuters;”there has been a bigger jump in China’s beef imports from Australia because they blocked beef imports from Brazil due to mad cow disease.
 China doesn’t buy from the U.S because of the same issue.
 You don’t have many options but to buy from Australia.”
-Factors such as this established Australia as key importer of beef into the middle kingdom.
+Factors such as this established Australia as a key importer of beef into the middle kingdom.

 Australian beef is marketed as being a ‘quality product’.
 It has to distinguish itself in terms of quality as it is significantly more costly.
 Indian beef for example is much cheaper with boneless buffalo meat offered at around $3,200-$3,600 per tonne to Vietnam.